mz347247/eva/README.md

 ## **Evaluation Method**
 In the current evaluation system, we filter out independent opportunities so that for each two consecutive opportunities:
 * time interval is greater than 1 second
-* trading volume is greater than 1000
+* trading volume is greater than 1500
 * trading amount is greater than 15000

-Currently we support three evluation methods
+Currently we support three evluation methods:

 ### *ret*
 Target on fixed number of opportunities and compare the value-weighted realized return on these opportunities.
 Take 240 opportunities as an example, we will try to pick top *x* percent opportunities so that the number of independent opportunities after filtering is around 240.